CristianM92/WebApp/README.md

-# WebApp is an app that is capable to search query and show data in a listview.
+# WebApp is an app that is capable to search query and show result in webview.